ROBOTICS ACADEMY · AGES 9–13

 Events, loops, conditionals, functions and variables — your child writes genuine code to make a robot move, sense and decide.

-Ultrasonic, line and colour sensors, plus if/else logic — kids move from remote-controlled toys to truly autonomous machines.
+Ultrasonic, line and colour sensors, plus if/else logic — kids code a robot to move from a remote-controlled toy to a truly autonomous machine.

 Presents with confidence